gerardd33/Tidy/spec/guide.md

 - Getter: ``value age: Int = student.age // read "student get age"``
 - Setter: ``student#age(23) // assigns 23 to student.age, read "student do age 23"``

 One of its greatest benefits is that it allows us to have beautifully consistent syntax without any assignment operator in our language whatsoever!
 That's because every assignment can happen as a call to a setter method of some field on some object (all parameters and local variables are constant, like in Haskell, *this* is obligatory etc., so everything comes together perfectly).
+This also means that parameters and local values can't shadow attributes as well as that we can call functions with no arguments without parentheses and not worry about conflicts.

-This also gives us very good encapsulation and uniformity in syntax.
+It gives us very good encapsulation and uniformity in syntax.
 We avoid having multiple things like ``student.age``,``student.getAge()`` or ``age = 3``, ``this.age = 3`` and ``student.setAge(3)`` doing exactly the same things and being used interchangeably and inconsistently.
 Getting a value is always ``student.age``, changing a value is always ``student#age(23)``, no matter where you are in the code.
 If the attribute/getter/setter is private, you may just not have access to it from outside the class, but everywhere you use the same clean and convenient syntax.

 ## Other features